MRG Glasgow

 Lecturer

-Dr Enric Grustan-Gutiérrez holds a "Top International Managers in Engineering" double master's degree in Mechanical and Aerospace Engineering from BarcelonaTech and University of Padua (Italy) respectively.
+Dr. Enric Grustan-Gutiérrez is a Lecturer at University of Cranfield.
+He was previously a Lecturer at The University of Glasgow.
+He holds a "Top International Managers in Engineering" double master's degree in Mechanical and Aerospace Engineering from BarcelonaTech and University of Padua (Italy) respectively.
 He was awarded a Balsells fellowship to pursue a PhD in Mechanical and Aerospace Engineering from the University of California Irvine.

 After his graduation, he joined Lanzalab (Soochow University, China) as a Postdoctoral researcher on 2D materials characterisation and its uses on microelectronics.